xtreemze/KullabergCitizenScience/README.md

 npm run dev
 ```

 to run a localhost test and ensure there are no errors before publishing.
+CSS
+changes will update without the need to reload.
+Javascript changes will cause a
+reload and HTML changes will require a manual reload.

 ## Feature Requests

 See https://github.com/xtreemze/KullabergCitizenScience/projects/2 Take
 ownership of any of the cards in the To Do section.
 Feel free to split them into
 smaller tasks or add your own task.
-Make sure to move it to the adecuate zone
+Make sure to move it to the adequate zone
 when the task is in progress or done.

 Some of the requests: